kidkmon/JarvisGlass-Unity/README.md

 * [Spaceship](https://github.com/kidkmon/JarvisGlass/tree/master/Assets/Spaceship)

 ## Libraries
-The libraries used in the practical projects were:
+The libraries used in the project were:
    * [Vuforia](https://developer.vuforia.com)